codenads/bomberman/README.md

 right | move to right
 bomb | throw a bomb

+One of the features that could be implemented would be the integration with pygames.

+The difficulties faced were sending all data to all server connections.

 We use the socket functions in our application:
 * socket() -> receive a host and a door
 * close() -> Mark the socket closed